facebookresearch/House3D/renderer/README.md

 2. `cd` to `renderer/` directory and run `./debug-build.sh`.
 Include the results in your issues.
 3. If you've successfully built some binaries, please include the output of the two commands: `./test-rectangle.bin egl`, `./test-rectangle.bin headless`.
+4. Tell us what you observed by pasting them in full, not by describing them in abstract.

 ### Common Issues: